Mjz86/C_colon/mcc.md

-for example a size typed capacity field behind the allocation region, or a high bit in a pointer reference to such region. or simply having a flag next to the reference that indicates elision. in my view, using some bits in the pointer is superior to addling a capacity feild.
+for example a size typed capacity field behind the allocation region, or a high bit in a pointer reference to such region. or simply having a flag next to the reference that indicates elision. in my view, using some bits in the pointer is superior to addling a capacity field.

 there also might be ways to have a call to new or renew produce a flag, and delete to consume it.